Endocrinology and Diabetes

 Early intervention for Paget’s disease of bone (ZiPP study)

 Paget’s disease of bone is a skeletal disorder characterised by localised increases in bone cell activity at one or more sites throughout the skeleton.
 Genetic factors play a key role in this disorder and the most important susceptibility gene is SQSTM1.
 Mutations of SQSTM1 have been detected in between 40% and 50% of people with a family history of Paget’s disease and up to 15% of those who are unaware of a family history.
 The Zoledronate in the Prevention of Paget’s disease (ZiPP) study is a large scale study which aims to investigate the acceptability of genetic testing for Paget’s disease, coupled with offer of targeted intervention with zoledronic acid or placebo in SQSTM1 mutation carriers.
-This study addresses one of the unresolved questions in the management of Paget’s disease, namely, whether early intervention can prevent or delay the onset of complications associated with this disorder.
+This study addresses one of the unresolved questions in the management of Paget’s disease, namely, whether early intervention can prevent or delay the onset of complications associated with this disorder and has shown that a single dose of zoledronic acid can prevent the development of clinical Paget’s disease lesion in individuals at high risk.

 FAME 1 Eye Study